tushaarrr/Insurance-Bordereaux-Claims-Analytics/README.md

 ## Overview

-This project is an Excel-based insurance analytics solution designed for P&C Insurance / Actuarial Data Analyst roles.
+This project is an Excel-based insurance analytics solution.
 It converts raw policy and claims data into business-ready insights through data cleaning, KPI reporting, advanced formulas, and dashboard visualization.

 The goal was to simulate a real-world bordereaux reporting workflow used in insurance operations, pricing, reserving, and portfolio monitoring.